LuisPlasencia/LoLStats_Demo/README.md

 # LoLStats_Demo
-Check out your League of Legends ranked classification depending on the server.
+Check out your League of Legends ranked classification depending on the server.  <br />
 - Includes a history of searches stored in Firebase database.
 - First half of the video shows the iOS version, developed natively in Xcode (Swift programming language).
 - Second half of the video shows the Android version, developed natively in Android Studio (Java programming language).